 In this series of posts I am going to use a smaller variant of this dataset to create machine learning models which (hopefully) will be able to identify a phishing website.

-Please, note that the dataset contains the 10 ‘baseline features’ that were selected in this study.
-The list of features and the code of this post in form of Jupyter notebook can be found in this repository on GitHub.
+The list of features and the code of this post in form of Jupyter notebook can be found here:

 This post has been inspired by: